gvwilson/sdxpy/src/perf/index.md

 we will almost certainly be analyzing tables with named columns and multiple rows.
-Such tables are called [%g dataframe "dataframes" %], and their performance is important when we are working with large datasets.
+Such tables are called [%g dataframe "dataframes" %], and their performance is important when we are working with large data sets.
 This chapter therefore implements dataframes in two ways and shows how to compare their performance.